Machine Learning Model Selection Guide

 }).sort_values('importance', ascending=False)

 Feature importance tells you which features the model relies on most.
-It does not tell you the direction of the effect (use coefficients for that, or SHAP values).
+It does not tell you whether the effect is positive or negative (use coefficients for that, or SHAP values).

-Gradient boosting builds trees sequentially — each tree corrects the errors of the previous one.
-It typically outperforms Random Forest on structured tabular data.
+Gradient boosting builds trees one after another.
+Each tree fixes the mistakes of the one before.
+It usually beats Random Forest on tabular data.

-Use when: - You need the best possible predictive performance. - You are willing to tune hyperparameters. - Training time is acceptable (slower than Random Forest per tree, but often needs fewer trees).
+Use when: - You need the best possible result. - You are willing to tune hyperparameters. - Training time is OK (slower than Random Forest per tree, but you often need fewer trees).

-Avoid when: - Your dataset is small (< 1,000 rows) — it will overfit. - You need a quick first model — use Random Forest first, switch to XGBoost if you need the extra performance.
+Avoid when: - Your dataset is small (under 1,000 rows) — it will overfit. - You need a quick first model — use Random Forest first, switch to XGBoost only if you need the extra performance.

 from xgboost import XGBClassifier